-Why it’s effective: Airtable’s landing page covers everything a landing page should from a headline that reminds the user of the benefit to a short explanation of benefits and a clear CTA.
-It utilizes a clean yet whimsical design with a crisp white background in contrast to its bold, black text, and colorful illustration.
+Why it’s effective: Airtable’s landing page covers everything a landing page should, from a headline that reminds the user of the benefit, to a short explanation of benefits, and a clear call to action (CTA).
+It utilizes a clean yet whimsical design with a crisp white background in contrast to its bold, black text and colorful illustration.